chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 Example questions, it will aim to support, taken from my earlier coach and focus [repo](https://github.com/ChrisBrooksbank/UKParliamentEndPointsAIChat/blob/main/OpenAi.Api/Functions/ExampleRepository.cs)

+This has information on how to answer these questions : https://github.com/ChrisBrooksbank/UKParliamentEndPointsAIChat/blob/main/OpenAi.Api/Functions/FunctionRepository.cs

 - Who is Boris Johnson
 - What is happening now in Commons
 - Statutory instruments on harbour